 \begin{defn} Suppose $u\in\cE(\omega)$ and $V\subset B(X,\mu_u)$ is a vector subspace.
 We say that a function $p:V\to\bR$ is strongly continuous if $p(\xi_k)$ converges whenever $\xi_k\in V$ is a uniformly bounded sequence that converges $\mu_u$ almost everywhere. \end{defn} In this case $\lim_kp(\xi_k)$ depends only on $\xi=\lim_k\xi_k$, since another sequence $\eta_k\to\xi$ can be combined with $\xi_k$ into one sequence.

-\begin{thm} Any invariant convex Lagrangian $L:T\cH\to\bR$ that is strongly continuous on the fibers $T_u\cH$ has a unique extension to $\oL:T^\infty\cE(\omega)\to\bR$ that is strict rearrangement invariant, and strongly continuous on the fibers $T^\infty_u\cE(\omega)$.
-This extension is fiberwise convex. \end{thm} For example, Darvas's metrics in \cite{D2}, coming from a finite Young weight, cf. (1.2), are strongly continuous on the fibers.---The proof of the theorem will use the notion of decreasing rearrangement of measurable functions $\eta:(Y,\nu)\to \bR$ on a measure space.
+\begin{thm} Any invariant convex Lagrangian $L:T\cH\to\bR$ has a unique fiberwise continuous extension to $T^c\cH$.
+This extension is strict rearrangement invariant and fiberwise convex.
+If in addition $L$ is strongly continuous on the fibers $T_u\cH$, then it has a unique extension to $T^\infty\cE(\omega)$ that is strict rearrangement invariant, and strongly continuous on the fibers $T^\infty_u\cE(\omega)$.
+This extension is fiberwise convex. \end{thm} For example, Darvas's metrics in \cite{D2}, coming from finite Young weights, cf. (1.2), are strongly continuous on the fibers.---The proof of the theorem will use the notion of decreasing rearrangement of measurable functions $\eta:(Y,\nu)\to \bR$ on a measure space.
 This is a decreasing, upper semicontinuous function $\eta^\star:[0,\nu(Y)]\to\bR$, equidistributed with $\eta$.
 Thus $\nu(s\le\eta\le t)$ is equal to the length of the maximal interval on which $s\le\eta^\star\le t$.
 The requirement of upper semicontinuity for the decreasing function $\eta^\star$ translates to left continuity, which differs from the more usual right continuity requirement, but the difference is of no consequence.
 In our setting

 and more generally,